Get insider access

 480 Hz

 The TV uses pulse width modulation (PWM) to dim its backlight, resulting in flicker that can bother users who are sensitive to it.
-Unlike the Samsung CU8000, the Samsung CU7000 doesn't flicker in Movie mode or all other picture modes except for Game Mode when the brightness is set to 19 or below.
+Unlike the Samsung CU8000, the Samsung CU7000 doesn't flicker in Movie Mode or all other picture modes except for Game Mode when the brightness is set to 20 or above.
+In Game Mode, the TV flickers at 120Hz with any brightness level.

 Motion